1995parham-learning/drift-in-ml/slides.md

 **Data drift**, also known as feature drift or covariate shift, occurs when the **distribution** of the _production data_ is different from the _training data_.

-The actual cause of drift can be attributed to natural changes in the real-world but also to systemic issues such as missing data, pipeline errors, schema changes, etc.
+The actual cause of drift can be attributed:

+- Natural changes in the real-world
+- Systemic issues such as:
+  - Missing data
+  - Pipeline errors
+  - Schema changes
+  - etc.

 It's important to inspect the drifted data and trace it back along its pipeline to identify when and where the drift was introduced.